coconauts/coconauts.github.io/source/_posts/2016-12-29-how-improve-nintendo.markdown

 this function on existing games ?
 This is also a possibility that we could integrate in Retrophies in the future (by adding blocks or items in the screen in memory).

-Do you have another idea for a twisted classic Nintendo games ?
+Do you have another idea for twisted classic Nintendo games ?